kisom/kyleisom.net-archive/source/_posts/2012-01-18-on-sopa-and-pipa.markdown

 on how SOPA/PIPA affect foreign users.

 So what could the government do instead?

 * work on improving the technical skills of their workforce (not driving away the people with these skills with the government's current overwhelming ineptitude would be a good start)
 * being far more transparent about the process of taking down a site

 Unfortunately, I don't have enough money to pay the government to listen to me.

-Further reading:<br>
+Further reading:

 0. The EFF has a good [Takedown Wall of Shame](https://www.eff.org/takedowns) if you don't believe the government would possibly abuse or misuse their takedown powers.
 0. The EFF also has a [good writeup](https://www.eff.org/deeplinks/2012/01/how-pipa-and-sopa-violate-white-house-principles-supporting-free-speech) on SOPA.
 0. [Stop American Censorship](http://americancensorship.org/)
 0. Fight For the Future has a [good video](http://fightforthefuture.org/pipa)